cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 {:refdef: style="text-align: center;"}
 ![family](/assets/articles/sharing-thoughts/family.jpg)
 <br>
-_Fun and furious are usually "The Family" members like Eric 😉 <br>photo by /me under CC BY-NC-SA license_ {: refdef}
+_Fun and furious are usually "The Family" members like Eric 😉 <br>photo by doegox under CC BY-NC-SA license_ {: refdef}

 One of our attendees, past speaker and seasoned conference organizer qualifies us as an event with _"a little extra soul”_ 🤩